Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Experiment details

 \section{Experiment details}

 The seven node graph used in the Qiskit Runtime example can be embedded with one swap layer $S_0=\{(0, 1), (3, 5)\}$ on the seven qubit \emph{ibm\_nairobi} system.
-The 27 node graph is native to the coupling map of \emph{ibmq\_mumbai}, see Fig.~\ref{fig:mumbai_cmap}.
-The weights of the graphs were chosen are random from ${-1, 1}$.
+The weights of the graph were chosen at random from $\{-1, 1\}$.
 The seven node graph given as sums of Pauli-$Z$ operators is $\mathcal{G}_{10}=-Z_1Z_0+Z_2Z_1-Z_4Z_3-Z_5Z_4-Z_2Z_0+Z_6Z_5+Z_5Z_0+Z_6Z_3-Z_3Z_1+Z_5Z_3$ and has a single maximum cut with a value of three, see Fig.~\ref{fig:nairobi_map}.
+The properties of the hardware and the gates as reported by \emph{ibm\_nairobi} on the date the data were acquired are given in Tab.~\ref{tab:nairobi_prop} and~\ref{tab:nairobi_gate} .